Financial Samurai

 The True Cost Of Building A Luxury Master Bathroom

 So you want to build a new luxury master bathroom.
-You’re spending more time at home thanks the pandemic.
+You're spending more time at home post pandemic.
 Further, your existing master bathroom is getting old.
-Let me share the true cost of building a luxury master bathroom after building a couple before.
+Let me share the true cost of building a luxury master bathroom after building a couple of main bathrooms before.

 Despite my frugal nature, there is one area where I feel no guilt spending a large amount of money: everything housing related!